 The following is an explanation of the terminology used to complete the Disposition section of the CSUN Department of Police Services Crime Log:

-Investigation Continued: The case is currently being investigated by CSUN PD.
+Open: The case is currently being investigated by CSUN PD.

 Unfounded: The case is determined through investigation to be false or baseless.
 No offense occurred nor was attempted.

-Case Closed: Case has no solvability, no further investigative action is required.
+Closed: No further action is required.